 I began painting landscapes and seascapes and then had the opportunity to work on several pet portrait commissions.
 I really enjoy painting animal portraits and I am pleased to accept commissions for portraits of family pets.

-I have always been interested in architecture, especially older buildings; cities here in the Southeast offer many interesting subjects.
+I paint either from photos I have taken or on-site.
+The Greenville area is an ideal location for an artist, close to the mountains and the beach.
+In addition to landscape/seascapes, I have always been interested in architecture, especially older buildings; cities here in the Southeast offer many interesting subjects.
 Greenville and Charleston are especially great locations for an artist searching for inspiring architecture and cityscapes.
-Greenville is an excellent location for an artist with easy access to the mountains, the seaside and the low country wetlands.
-I paint either from photos I have taken or on-site, therefore I travel extensively throughout the Southeast always with an eye out for interesting subjects.
+Therefore, I travel extensively throughout the Southeast always with an eye out for interesting subjects.
 As I learn more and more about working with watercolor I am always experimenting with different techniques, as well as more diverse subjects like still lifes, flowers and portraiture.
-Recently I have focused on beach , boat and island scenes.

 Somebody once said, “A person working just with their hands is a laborer, working with both hands and head is a craftsperson, but working with the hands, head and heart makes an artist”.
 I strive to place a little heart in my paintings and drawings, whatever the subject.
 I hope you sense this in my work.
 It has been and continues to be an exciting experience for me and I hope you enjoy my artwork as much as I enjoy the process of its creation.

 I was born and raised in Mansfield, Ohio, but spent much of my life in Michigan.
 My career then took me through Wisconsin, North Carolina and ultimately here to the Greenville, SC Area.
 I earned a Bachelor of Science Degree in Mechanical Engineering from Kettering University and an MBA from the University of Michigan.
 I then spent over 45 years in the Industrial Automation and Machine Tool Industries in various Engineering, Marketing and General Management positions.